fnuecke/cccamera/README.md

 The returned numbers are influenced by some random noise and the light level at the camera position.
 While the noise is of constant strength (think of it as film grain), the light level determines the strength of the underlying true signature.

+Camera blocks can be rotated using any BuildCraft compatible wrench.

 Considerations
 ==============